mojaloop/documentation/discussions/workbench.md

   - But this locks out a lot of people who aren't up to scratch with kubernetes, docker etc. but may still have a good deal of experience with financial services etc.

 - Chicken and egg problem(?) between DFSPs and Hub operators.
 Does it go DFSPs -> Hub Operators or the other way around?
-  - [insert diagram here]
+  - [todo: insert diagram here]

+-

 ## Recommendations

 - Find a target user that we can build a lab for/with
   - perhaps one of the more serious hackathon teams?
-- Address and improve documentation gaps: driving from a role-specific (i.e. DFSP, fintech) perspective
+- Address and improve documentation gaps: driving from a role-specific (i.e. DFSP, fintech, hub operator) perspective
+- Mojaloop over Spreadsheet demo
 - Build a self-service lab prototype
   - Opinionated set of helm charts that can be deployed alongside general switch
-  - Gather feedback from the community
+  - Gather feedback from the community, and see where and how people are using it